tokamak-network/Canonical-cross-chain-swap/README.md

 **1.1.Verify L1CrossTradeOP**

- make sure you have the api key in the .env file (from etherscan) -- SEPOLIA_APY_KEY
+ Make sure you have the api key in the .env file (from etherscan) -- SEPOLIA_APY_KEY

     npx hardhat verify --network sepolia 0xd61337c07fa197742301E74fD0AF6318049f16a6

 **2.1.Verify L2CrossTradeOP**

- make sure you have the api key in the .env file (from optimismSepolia) -- OP_SEPOLIA_APY_KEY
+ Make sure you have the api key in the .env file (from optimismSepolia) -- OP_SEPOLIA_APY_KEY

     npx hardhat verify --network optimismSepolia 0x6613f8652EAfdFFd95a49428313e52Cc9b77e38E